elm/elm-lang.org/src/guide/chapters/reactivity.md

   show "Open the Developer Console to see a failed HTTP requested handled."
 ```

-With `get'` we can do our error handling with the `Result` type, which can
+With `safeGet` we can do our error handling with the `Result` type, which can
 come in handy especially if you are working with certain APIs.